 AdWords is considered the most effective inbound marketing channel.

-Inbound marketing is when the user is looking for our product or service.
+Inbound marketing is when the user is looking for our product or service and is a main trait of digital marketing.
 Outbound marketing, on the other hand, is when we are looking for the prospective customer and do so by sending letters, postcards or advertising in social media channels.
 Inbound marketing channels, in most cases, yield a greater return on investment than outbound marketing channels.

 In another article titled ‘How to advertise on Google’ we delve into why AdWords is the best marketing channel for small businesses.
 In this article, we tackle what is Google AdWords and how it works.

 In AdWords is all about the search query.
 The Google user types what s/he is looking for - whether buy something, look for directions or the latest video of La Macarena.
 The advertiser creates a list of terms for which s/he is willing to have an ad copy displayed and whose clic will originate a cost - the so-called cost per click.

 Most often, the search terms an advertiser bids on signal purchase intent and start by the word buy and/or similar wordings.